 Step 5: Product or Service Line

 Describe the products or services your business offers, along with their features, benefits, and competitive advantages.
-Your business plan planner should cover the following points:
+Your business-plan-planner should cover the following points:

 Product Description: Explain what you sell and how it benefits your customers.